pulumi/examples/aws-pern-voting-app/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Voting app Using Redis and Flask
+# PERN Stack Voting App

-A simple voting app that uses Redis for a data store and a Python Flask app for the frontend.
-The example has been ported from https://github.com/Azure-Samples/azure-voting-app-redis.
+A simple voting app that uses React, Express, PostgreSQL, and NodeJS.

 The example shows how easy it is to deploy containers into production and to connect them to one another.
 Since the example defines a custom container, Pulumi does the following:
 - Builds the Docker image